WindowsLogic-Productions/M0rningStar/README.md

 [Use LilithPort 1.1.x.x for bleeding edge feature updates.](https://github.com/WindowsLogic-Productions/LilithPort/releases)

+You can also join the 2D Fighter Maker 95/2nd.
+Discord server to receive direct support from the developer of this fork: https://discord.gg/5W73Qe9ucp

 ## Games
 Any game that uses 2D Fighter Maker (95/2nd.) will work.
 LilithPort is also backwards compatible^ with servers that use MTSP.
  - [Pokémon Type: Wild](http://oneweakness.com/pokemon-type-wild.html)